 Neurological diseases that can lead to cerebellar degeneration include: Acute and hemorrhagic stroke can result in a lack of blood flow or oxygen to the brain, leading to the death of neurons in the cerebellum and other brain structures.
 Many diseases that cause cerebral atrophy are associated with dementia, seizures, and a group of language disorders called the aphasias.
 Dementia is characterized by a progressive impairment of memory and intellectual function that is severe enough to interfere with social and work skills.
 Some symptoms of underlying causes can be managed and treated.
 Controlling blood pressure and eating a healthy, balanced diet is advised.
 Some research suggests that physical exercise may slow the speed of atrophy.
 People should also stay active mentally and socially.
 Cerebral atrophy can affect a person’s lifespan.
 Some illnesses and diseases that cause cerebral atrophy are progressive, meaning the damage continues to worsen.

-If you have any queries related to stem cell therapy for Cerebellar Ataxia then contact us without any hesitation on our contact numbers:-
+If you have any queries related to stem cell therapy for Cerebellar Atrophy then contact us without any hesitation on our contact numbers:-

 Md.
 No:- +91-9650988899, +91-9891404143

-To get quick response, fill our quick contact form……
+To get a quick response, fill our quick contact form……